How to Start a Nonprofit | Step 1: Research

 Answering the following questions can help you determine if starting a nonprofit is right for you, or if an alternate solution would better benefit you and your community.

-Is there a demonstrated need in my community for a new nonprofit to address?
+Is there a demonstrated need in the community for a new nonprofit with the mission we envision?

 The first step to take is to define and quantify the problem that your nonprofit would address in the community.
 Just as you would do if you were starting a small business, you will need to define the "demand" and "market" for the services your nonprofit would provide.
 There is intense competition for limited dollars in terms of foundation grants and individual donations.
 In order to attract funding, you will need to demonstrate that there is sufficient need for your organization's services and that your organization is best equipped to address that need.
-You may need to pause and conduct surveys and detailed data analysis to demonstrate the need for your organization.
+You may need to pause and conduct surveys to demonstrate the need for the new organization.
 In many cases, this research will reveal another organization already doing similar work.
-Rather than starting a new nonprofit, it may be more efficient to work with that existing group as a volunteer, as a board member, joining their staff, or working with them to create a new programs without needing to start another organization.
+Rather than starting a new nonprofit, it may be more efficient to work with that existing group as a volunteer, as a board member, or working collaboratively with that organization rather than creating duplicative programs.
+Consider whether enlisting the assistance of a fiscal sponsor would be a useful first step.

-Do I have a solid business plan for my organization?
+Do I have a solid plan for financing the organization during start up and in the future?

 To be successful, a nonprofit needs more than just people passionate about programs.
 It also needs an infrastructure strong enough to support those programs over time.
 Accordingly, invest quality time up front to develop a detailed business plan.
 Such a plan will provide the structured discipline to think through the critically important operational issues.
 Moreover, once the business plan exists, excerpts can be pulled from it to insert into the federal Form 1023 application for tax-exempt status and in fundraising efforts.

-What are the costs to start my organization?
+What are the costs to start the organization?

 Where will I get not only start-up funding, but also operational funding to continue thereafter?